flammie/docs/_urj-pos/X.md

 shortdef: 'other'
 ---

-This document is a placeholder for the language-specific documentation for `X`.
+X is typically used for foreign language material or other un-processable data.